 We need stories just as we need heroes.
 Even more, we need to be the Hero of our own Story.

-This urge drives us on.
+This urge to be a hero drives us forward.
 Sometimes with positive results.
 Sometimes not.
-If the need to be the “good guy”, the good daughter, the good wife, the good friend, means compromising your integrity or living an untruth, we can cripple our progress or even worse, feel increasingly depressed without realizing why.
+If our need to be the “good guy”, the good daughter, the good wife, the good friend, means compromising our integrity or living an untruth, we can cripple our progress or even worse, feel increasingly depressed without realizing why.

-What’s fabulous about stories, both writing and reading (or watching) is how the character’s words and actions are not limited to our own personal inhibitions.
-In fact, our favorites can speak volumes about the qualities we wish to embrace.
-Characters who reflect those qualities are especially close to our heart.
+What’s fabulous about stories, whether we're writing or reading (or watching) is how the character’s words and actions are not limited by our own personal inhibitions.
+In fact, our favorites tales can speak volumes about the qualities we wish to embrace.
+Characters who reflect those qualities are especially close to our hearts.

 Here’s something I noticed… We like integrity.
 Now, what I mean by that is not Honesty, Honor, or Ethics.
-Obviously, in our daily existence, those three are pretty darn important. *smile* But let’s look at integrity.
+Obviously, in our daily existence, those three are pretty darn important.
+But let’s look at integrity.
 Integrity means being true to yourself.
 Being 'whole' instead of a fragmented personality who struggles to please everyone, at the expense of one's self.

 In our stories, we want our heroes and our villains to be True To Themselves.
 If that integrity is compromised, we pull out of the story.
 Not deliberately, but suddenly something doesn’t click.
-Whatever the character does has to make sense because we as the reader or viewer demand that the character have integrity.
+Whatever the character does has to make sense because we as readers or viewers demand that the character embody integrity.

 *tears out hair*